danwing/settle-requirements/draft-nygren-requirements-https-local-domains.md

   all.
 For this to become possible, the Mesh will have to be shipped to users as part of the machine Operating System.

-A summary of the problem and analysis of solutions and some drawbacks of those solutions is at {{stark}}.
+A summary of the problem and analysis of several solutions (Locally-installed CAs, Plex, WebRTC and WebTransport, TOFU, shared secrets) and some drawbacks of those solutions is at {{stark}}.

 # Security Considerations